Fly Launch

 Fly Launch configuration

-On creation, an app is given a default configuration that will work for most basic web apps.
+On creation, an app gets a default configuration that will work for most basic web apps.

-Manual configuration changes can be done by editing an app’s fly.toml
+You can make configuration changes by editing an app’s fly.toml and then running fly deploy.

 Platform resource provisioning

-Before deployment, you might want to create and configure a storage volume or Postgres database, or set app secrets.
+Before deployment, you might want to create and configure a Fly Volume or Postgres database, or set app secrets.

 Some flyctl scanners will do some or all of this using the API.